-The School of Agriculture, Biomedicine and Environment is one of the largest in the University, with more than 250 continuing and fixed term staff across multiple campuses.
-The School has seen significant growth in both research and teaching revenue.
-Staff in the School currently generate a significant proportion of the University's teaching revenue and research income, and supervise more than 230 higher degree research students.
+The School of Agriculture, Biomedicine and Environment is one of the largest in the University, with more than 170 continuing and fixed term staff across multiple campuses.
+Over the last three years the School has seen significant growth in both research and teaching revenue.
+Staff in the School currently generate a significant proportion of the University's teaching revenue and research income, and supervise more than 270 higher degree research students.
 The School is responsible for 7 undergraduate degree courses at the main Bundoora campus in Melbourne, and our regional campus at Albury-Wodonga.
 It is a leader in teaching innovation and student satisfaction within the university.

 The School undertakes teaching and research across a broad range of disciplines, including: Agriculture, Botany, Soil Science, Animal Science, Plant Science, Ecology, Environmental Geoscience, Evolution and Genetics, Conservation Biology, Zoology, Neurobiology, Microbiology, Physiology, Pathophysiology, Pharmacology and Anatomy, Biochemistry, Chemistry and Cardiovascular Physiology.
+The School is a major contributor to research strengths in both the Biological and Agricultural Sciences, achieving the highest possible rating '5 - well above world standing' from the Australian Research Council in the fields of Ecology, Zoology, Plant Biology, Physiology, Microbiology, Biochemistry and Cell Biology, Crop and Pasture Production.
+Genetics.
+Soil Science. and Veterinary Science, and rated as '4 - above world standing' in Ecological Applications.

-The 4 departments in the School are:
+The 5 departments in the School are:

+- Animal, Plant and Soil Sciences

-- Baker Department of Cardiovascular Research, Translation and Implementation - Biochemistry and Chemistry - Ecological, Plant and Animal Sciences - Microbiology, Anatomy, Physiology and Pharmacology
+- Baker Department of Cardiovascular Research, Translation and Implementation

+- Biochemistry and Chemistry

+- Environment and Genetics

+- Microbiology, Anatomy, Pharmacology and Physiology